 Democracy is not a bargaining chip for (debatable) economic advantage, it is the bedrock of a prosperous and free society.
 It has been shocking to witness so many of our politicians adopt such a casual attitude towards this principle.
 They have refused to defend our hard-fought democracy and indeed have actively encouraged the further dilution of it.

-After a 43 year experiment as members of the European Union, coming to an end as a result of the 2016 EU referendum, we the British people insist that our democracy and right to self-government are paramount, and they must never be traded ever again.
+After a 43 year experiment as members of the European Union, we the British people insist that our democracy and right to self-government are paramount, and they must never be traded away ever again.

 They believe that a good king is better than a bad Parliament.
 I have never taken that view.